allegroai/clearml-session/README.md

 Continue working on an interactive session from **any** machine.
 In the `clearml` web UI, go to the DevOps project, and find your interactive session.
-Click the `ID` button next to the Task name to the unique ID.
+Click the `ID` button next to the Task name to copy the unique ID.

 ```bash
 clearml-session --attach <session_id>